 We can then understand more about your experiences and share that with Forward Thinking Birmingham, who are keen to investigate further.

 she requires treatment/medication which now appears she shouldn't have had.
 Now looks as though psychotic episodes might have been down to a reaction to a vaccine she received at school.

 Now having no drugs and she is doing well.

 Daughter never had a proper assessment.

-Response from Patient Experience Officer, Forward Thinking Birmingham
+Response from Patient Experience Facilitator, Forward Thinking Birmingham

 Thank you for your feedback in regard to the advice and guidance provided by Forward Thinking Birmingham.
 I am sorry to hear that you have had a poor experience with Forward Thinking Birmingham.